cjakabos/portfolio-web/README.md

 - Plan a new schedule for an employee and assign it to a pet.

-## 4. Maps with Micro Frontend Module federation
+## 4. Maps with vehicle locations
+The module is built as Micro Frontend:
-Left side main CloudApp-Shell as App Shell using the Maps micro frontend: http://localhost:5001/maps
+1. Left side main CloudApp-Shell as App Shell using the Maps micro frontend:
+http://localhost:5001/maps
-Right side module federated Maps micro frontend:
+2. Right side module federated Maps micro frontend:
 http://localhost:5002

 ![](examples/8.png)
 Map interface for integrating Open Street Map with the [Vehicle location service's REST API](backend/vehicles-api/README.md).
 The user is able to: